Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/conditionals.md

 We're going to begin building a game called "Guess the Number".
 The rules are simple.
 The program will pick a number between 0 and 100 and you will need to guess it!

 Right now our goal is to accept a single guess and tell the user if it was too high, too low or just right.
-In future lessons we'll extend it to make it a more intersting game.
+In future lessons we'll extend it to make it a more interesting game.

 ### Generating Random Numbers